sylmarien/ulhpc-school/README.md

 ## Understanding and using the software available on the UL HPC platform

+Before starting this tutorial, please make sure you are on a compute node and not on the access node.
+To get ressources on a compute, use the following command:
+`oarsub -I -l nodes=1,walltime=4`
+(for more details about this command and the node reservation process on the clusters, please referer to the [ULHPC documentation](https://hpc.uni.lu/users/docs/oar.html).)

-The software architecture on the platform revolves aroung the `module` tool
+The software architecture on the platform revolves aroung the `module` tool.
+This command is at the core of all the workflow of using a software on the platform.

 ## Adding a software to the existing stack